 At least two independent reports, in which the economy ministry and finance ministry will participate, will determine whether and how many allowances will be cancelled.
 The German government will notify the European Commission in the calendar year after the plant shutdowns, and Germany will have less allowances to auction in the year after that, states an explanation annexed in the draft.

 Support for switching combined heat and power plants (CHP) away from coal

-As part of the legislative package adopted on 29 January, the cabinet also aims to amend the combined heat and power (CHP) law.
+As part of the legislative package, the cabinet also aims to amend the combined heat and power (CHP) law.
 This will change rules regarding the so-called “coal replacement bonus”.
-In future, plant operators who replace an existing CHP – or cogeneration – plant that generates electricity from lignite or hard coal with one that generates electricity from waste, waste heat, biomass or gaseous or liquid fuels will receive a one-off payment of 180 euros per kilowatt of capacity.
-If, for instance, a 100 MW hard coal CHP plant is replaced by a new gas-fired plant, the operator receives a one-off payment of 18 million euros on top of regular existing support.
-The law thus supports the decommissioning of coal-fired CHP capacity with 180 million euros per GW.
+In the future, plant operators who replace an existing CHP – or cogeneration – plant that generates electricity from lignite or hard coal with one that generates electricity from waste, waste heat, biomass or gaseous or liquid fuels will receive a one-off payment of between 5 and 390 euro per kilowatt of capacity, depending on their start of operation.

 The draft also introduces a bonus for “innovative CHP facilities”.
 These are particularly energy-efficient and low-emission systems, which produce or convert heat and electricity by using a high share of heat from renewables.